-When the VA cut me off painkillers, cold turkey, I turned to cannabis.
+When the VA cut this vet off painkillers, cold turkey, he turned to cannabis.
 And that changed everything.

-My name is Mark and I injured my back 27 years ago in the military.
-I have been on muscle relaxers, anti-inflammatories, gabapentin (3600mg per day), oxycodone, morphine, tramadol, and cymbalta.
+My name is Mark.
+I’m a vet and I injured my back 27 years ago in the military.
+I have been on muscle relaxers, anti-inflammatories, gabapentin (3600 mg per day), oxycodone, morphine, tramadol, and cymbalta.
 In addition, I had to get steroid shots a couple times a year.

 I was then told that I needed to have surgery on my thoracic spine, but after seeing two different neurosurgeons they both told me it was too risky and they didn’t want to do it.

-When I was told I was going to have to live with all of my problems and I needed to continue to get nerve blocks and use pain medication for the rest of my life, I decided to start smoking cannabis again because at this point I am only able to stand/walk for a short time.
+When I was told I was going to have to live with all of my problems and I needed to continue to get nerve blocks and use pain medication for the rest of my life, I decided to start smoking cannabis again because at that point I was only able to stand/walk for a short time.
 I was mostly confined to my recliner.

-I now live in Alabama so, unfortunately, I have to buy on the black market.
+Now I live in Alabama so, unfortunately, I have to buy on the black market.
 I smoke because I don’t have access to any other forms of THC/CBD.
-I don’t know what kind it is just some cheap regs from around here.

-I hope this will help others.
-I will be glad to help in anyway I can.
+Overall, I hope this will help others.
+I will be glad to help in any way I can.
 Thank you for allowing me to share!

 From RxLeaf: Cannabis Is a Veteran’s Issue